 1. Keep everything you need within reach

-Think of everything you need from wipes, table covers, burp cloths, pacifiers, your laundry hamper and diaper disposal system.
+Think of everything you need from wipes, table covers, burp cloths, pacifiers, your laundry hamper, and a diaper disposal system.
 Always ensure that you have these items within reach.
 You don’t want to risk having your baby fall off because you dashed somewhere to grab something.

-Because babies require lots of stuff to keep them clean and healthy, you afford to have any item been buried under piles of clothes or hiding under your dresser or cabinets.
+Because babies require lots of stuff to keep them clean and healthy, you afford to have any item buried under piles of clothes or hidden under your dresser or cabinets.